Gorgias Views: A complete guide to mastering your helpdesk

 Yes, a single ticket can appear in multiple Gorgias Views at the same time.
 Views are dynamic; a ticket isn't physically moved but rather shows up in any View whose rules or conditions it matches.

-There are three types of Gorgias Views: Default Views (pre-set, visible as chosen by admins), Shared Views (custom, created by admins/leads, shared with teams/agents), and Private Views (personal, created and seen only by the individual agent).
+There are three types of Gorgias Views: Default Views (pre-set to ensure consistency, visible as chosen by admins), Shared Views (custom, created by admins/leads, shared with teams/agents), and Private Views (personal, created and seen only by the individual agent).

 You can use Gorgias Views to prioritize urgent tickets, manage inquiries by channel (e.g., live chat, email), sort by common topics (e.g., returns, shipping), track SLA breaches, or filter by specific stores or languages to route tickets to the appropriate team members.